ahmerb/typescript-sequelize-article/article.md

 $ git checkout 2.associations
 ```

+We've also added lots of example api routes to `app.ts` so you can see how to work with associations.

 ## Finally, the good stuff!

 Okay, we've just slaved away writing these big interfaces (or, I did, but you have a nice automated tool to do it for you).
 What was the point?
 Well, just look at these.